 It is important to consider your physical and mental health before travelling overseas.
 We encourage you to consider having vaccinations before you travel.
 At least eight weeks before you depart, make an appointment with your doctor or travel clinic for a basic health check-up, and to discuss your travel plans and any implications for your health, particularly if you have an existing medical condition.
 The World Health Organization (WHO) provides information for travellers and our health page also provides useful information for travellers on staying healthy.

 Medical facilities in Argentina are generally of a reasonable standard.
 Private medical clinics often require cash payment prior to providing service, including for emergency care.
 Foreign-brand medications may not be readily available.
-Some locally produced medications do not meet Australian Standards and may have adverse effects.
+Some locally produced medications do not meet Australian standards and may have adverse effects.

 A decompression chamber is located in Puerto Madryn.

 Outbreaks of water-borne, food-borne and other infectious diseases (including tuberculosis, hepatitis, typhoid and rabies) occur from time to time.
-In rural areas, we recommend that you boil all drinking water or that you drink bottled water and avoid ice cubes.
+In rural areas, we recommend that you boil all drinking water or that you drink bottled water with intact seals and avoid ice cubes.
 You should also avoid raw and undercooked food.
 Seek medical advice if you have a fever or are suffering from diarrhoea.

 The high levels of air pollution in Buenos Aires may aggravate bronchial, sinus or asthma conditions.

 Travellers who ascend to altitudes greater than 2500m, particularly if the ascent is rapid, or who at higher altitudes make further rapid ascents are at risk of developing altitude sickness.
 Altitude sickness can be life threatening and can affect anyone, even the very physically fit.
 Those more at risk include people who have had altitude sickness before, who exercise or drink alcohol before adjusting (acclimatising) to the altitude, or who have health problems that affect breathing.
-If you plan to travel to altitude, you should see your doctor prior to travel and get advice specific to you and your situation.
+If you plan to travel to high altitude areas, you should see your doctor prior to travel and get advice specific to you and your situation.

 Where to get help